whvod/DoubleorNothing/README.md

 # To Do:
 call playGame() solidity function

-# when doing GuessingGame.playGame(function() {}) in html console, metamask notification comes up but fao;s because I need to send a msg.value of .01 ether but I only know how to do that via remix.ethereum.org
+# when doing GuessingGame.playGame(function() {}) in html console, metamask notification comes up but has a transaction error from the contract because I need to send a msg.value of .01 ether but I only know how to do that via remix.ethereum.org